 Celebrating Wins Throughout Jax

-The Jaguars have always been strong supporters of our Jacksonville community and have donated millions over the years through the Jacksonville Jaguars Foundation to support nearby organizations and residents.
+The Jaguars and Iguana Investments have always been strong supporters of our Jacksonville community and have donated millions over the years through the Jacksonville Jaguars Foundation to support nearby organizations and residents.
 Those investments were only the beginning.

 Our recent community investment initiatives have included a $1 million donation to LIFT JAX in support of the Out East community and a donation from Shad Khan and his family of $5 million to The Museum of Science and History to bring a world-class museum to the Northbank.